TheRealAnonymous008/quartz/content/details/psychology/archetypes/Enneagram of Personality.md

 # The Types and their Wings
 ## Ones
-* **The Reformer** - have a sense of mission that leads them to want to improve the world in various ways.
-They have a strong sense of purpose while at the same time having the feeling that they have to justify their actions to themselves.
+* **The Reformer** - They have a sense of mission that leads them to want to improve the world in various ways.
+They are activists who are searching for an acceptable rationale for what they feel they must do.

 * **1w9 - The Idealist**
 	* *Healthy*: Highly discerning and wise.
 Maintains a dispassionate, philosophical stance focusing on the big picture.
 They are reclusive and emotionally reserved but generally considerate.